MmCopyVirtualMemory/Tcf/README.md

 "ERROR NAME SIZE EXCEEDED"
 74 09 48 8D 15 ? ? ? ?
 EB 16
 ```
-# Objects String:
+# Objects:
 ```
-NewObject with empty name can't be used to create default
+"NewObject with empty name can't be used to create default"
 ```

 # Offsets: 5/11/2023